Corneel-D/bitrise-step-google-chat/README.md

 ## TODO
 - [ ] Improve button parsing and update step info so it actually does wat it says it does
-- [ ] Add KeyValue options to the step
+- [x] ~Add KeyValue options to the step~
+- [ ] Improve KeyValue JSON error messages
-- [ ] Add hyperlink validation (because google chat seems to render empty cards if a)
+- [ ] Add hyperlink validation (because google chat seems to render empty cards if an invalid url is used)

 ## How to use this Step